-Step 3 Endorsement of Invoice by EOU on receipt of goods On receipt of such supplies, the EOU, shall endorse the tax invoice and send a copy of the endorsed tax invoice to - (1) the Registered Supplier undertaking the Supply (2) the jurisdictional GST Officer in charge of the Supplier.
+Step 2 Supply of goods by the Supplier The registered supplier thereafter will supply goods under tax invoice to the recipient EOU / EHTP / STP / BTP unit.
+Step 3 Endorsement of Invoice by EOU on receipt of goods On receipt of such supplies, the EOU shall endorse the tax invoice and send a copy of the endorsed tax invoice to - (1) the Registered Supplier undertaking the Supply (2) the jurisdictional GST Officer in charge of the Supplier.
 (3) the jurisdictional GST Officer in charge of the EOU.
 Such endorsement is the Proof of Deemed Export Supplies by a registered person to the EOU Step 4 EOU shall maintain records for receipt, use and removal of Goods Form-B EOU shall maintain the record of Receipt, use and Removal of Goods in Form-B The data is required to be maintained in Digital form.
 The Record must be updated immediately and accurately and open for Verification by the Proper office Step 5 Monthly submission of Form-B to the GST Officer Due date - 10th of the Following month A digital copy of Form - B containing transactions for the month, shall be provided to the jurisdictional GST officer, each month in a CD or Pen drive, as convenient to the said unit.

-Documentary Evidence to be furnished by supplier for claiming refund on account of deemed exports:
+Documentary Evidence to be furnished by the supplier for claiming refund on account of deemed exports: